gbThreepwood/DanfossRead/README.md

 ## Modbus test software
 As the registry map is undocumented, all possible registry addresses should be polled, until something interesting appears.
-This is achieved using Python with the Pymodbus extention module.
+This is achieved using Python with the pyserial module.

 ### Inital testing